MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/crtsetreporthook2-crtsetreporthookw2.md

 *mode*
 The action to take: `_CRT_RPTHOOK_INSTALL` or `_CRT_RPTHOOK_REMOVE`.

-`pfnNewHook`
-Report hook to install or remove in the narrow-character version of this function.

-`pfnNewHook`
+*pfnNewHook*
-Report hook to install or remove in the wide-character version of this function.
+Report hook to install or remove in the narrow-character or wide-character version of this function.

 ## Return Value

--1 if an error was encountered, with `EINVAL` or `ENOMEM` set; otherwise returns the reference count of `pfnNewHook` after the call.
+-1 if an error was encountered, with `EINVAL` or `ENOMEM` set; otherwise returns the reference count of *pfnNewHook* after the call.

 ## Remarks